While retirement may seem a long way off, there are a few easy things you may want to consider now which may make a huge difference to your future.

 - Choose the right investment – you can choose from a range of assets, such as shares (higher risk) or cash (lower risk)

-- Consider taking advantage of the government co-contribution scheme – while your income is still growing the government can help boost your super with up to $500 a year
+- Consider taking advantage of the government co-contribution scheme if you are eligible – while your income is still growing the government can help boost your super with up to $500 a year

-- Get protected with insurance through your super, where premiums are deducted from your super balance, not your bank account.
+- Get protected with insurance.
+Consider holding personal insurance inside your super, where premiums are deducted from your super balance, not your bank account

 You may be thinking about (or have already started) a family or have just bought your first home.
 Now may be the time to check if your super is on track and make sure you and your family are covered through insurance.